mtakahiro/gsf/docs/example.rst

 Executing flag
 ~~~~~~~~~~~~~~
 - 0: Generating templates at z=0 (takes a while if MILES).
 Start from here if parameter in config file is changed.
 Then go to 1.
-- 1: Redshift template to z=ZGAL, and prepare mock photometry that matches to the input filters and spectra, using pre-existing z=0 templates (from step0).
+- 1: Redshift template to z=``ZGAL``, and prepare mock photometry that matches to the input filters and spectra, using pre-existing z=0 templates (from step0).
 Then go to 2.
 - 2: Fitting part, using pre-existing z=z_input templates (from Step1).
 If ZVIS==1, gsf will ask you if the initial redshift fit is reasonable.
 Then go to 3.
 - 3: Only plot SFH and SED using existing result files.
 - 6: Plot physical parameters and SED (optional).